BarefootCoders/stellar-engine/fast/stages-aw/3-security/README.md

 The `vpc_sc` variable controls VPC-SC configuration and project auto-discovery via Cloud Asset Inventory.
 VPC-SC configuration can also leverage YAML factories via the `factories_config` variable.
 Both variables mostly pass through to the underlying [`vpc-sc` module](../../../modules/vpc-sc/), which serves as a reference for their individual types.

-The `vpc_sc` variable has the following attributes:
+The `vpc_sc` variable has the following attributes

 - `access_levels`, `egress_policies`, `ingress_policies` define the corresponding objects, internally merged with any data coming from the YAML factories
-- `perimeter_default` configures the single organization-wide perimeter by referencing access levels and policies by key, setting included projects, and allowing to turn on dry run mode
+- `perimeter_default` configures the single organization-wide perimeter by referencing access levels and policies by key, setting included Google Cloud Projects, and allowing to turn on dry run mode
-- `resource_discovery` controls automatic discovery of projects via Asset Inventory, and allows defining inclusion and exclusions lists
+- `resource_discovery` controls automatic discovery of Google Cloud Projects via Asset Inventory, and allows defining inclusion and exclusions lists

 A few things to note on the default perimeter

 - writer identities for sinks defined in the bootstrap stage are passed through via output files, and automatically included in an ingress policy
 - the perimeter is brought up in enforced mode by default
-- project discovery is turned on by default and includes all projects in the organization
+- Google Cloud Project discovery is turned on by default and includes all Google Cloud Projects in the Google Cloud Organization

 The following example configures the default perimeter, with a single broad geo-based access level.
 Refer to the [vpc-sc module](../../../modules/vpc-sc/) for details on how to configure ingress/egress policies, and how to leverage the YAML factories.
-The perimeter is set to enforced mode and leverages auto discovery of projects.
+The perimeter is set to enforced mode and leverages auto discovery of Google Cloud Projects.

 The following YAML file leverages factories to configure the broad geo-based access level (the factory path can be changed via the `factories_config` variable):